jinto-ag/j-org/docs/features/project-initialization.md

 The initialization tool performs the following operations:

-1. **Workspace Verification**: Ensures you're working with a ts-nx-preset template
+1. **Workspace Verification**: Ensures you're working with a j-org template
 2. **Case Variant Generation**: Creates variations of the workspace name in different case formats
 3. **File Processing**: Scans for files that need to be updated
 4. **Content Updates**: Updates references to the old name with the new name